 If you don’t want to travel as far as French Polynesia for a great beach experience, check out the best beaches in La Jolla, California.
 Or, we’ve also nailed down the best beaches in the Caribbean.

 It’s no surprise that Tahiti is an optimal snorkeling destination.
 The best spots are in the lagoons, where the water is calm and crystal-clear.
 You’ll find colorful fish, stingrays, nonaggressive sharks and even sea turtles.
 There are also several dive sites worth exploring in Tahiti, including beautiful coral reefs and even a plane wreck.
 With so much pristine ocean surrounding more than just Tahiti, we recommend checking out other islands in French Polynesia if you are looking for the ultimate snorkel and dive experience.

+What is Tahiti known for?
+Adventure travelers would say surfing.
 Both locals and visitors flock to Tahiti’s reliable surfing spots year-round, with the most well-known being Teahupo’o along the southwest shore of Tahiti Iti.
 The world-renowned waves at Teahupo’o get big and often form perfect barrels.
 But there are plenty more spots all along the island of Tahiti for both beginner and advanced surfers.

 Beyond the beach…